sdkn104/VBA-CSV/README.md

 4. Each record should contain the same number of fields throughout the file.

 5. Each field may or may not be enclosed in double quotes.
-     If fields are not enclosed with double quotes, then double quotes may not appear inside the fields.

        ```
        "aaa","bbb","ccc" CRLF